Bachelor of Social Work (BSW)

-The overarching goal of the baccalaureate social work (BSW) program is to prepare students for beginning generalist practice in social work.
+The overarching goal of the Bachelor of Social Work degree is to prepare students for beginning generalist practice in Social Work.

 - Apply critical thinking to inform and communicate professional judgments

 - Engage diversity and difference in practice

 - Advance human rights and social and economic justice

 - Engage in research-informed practice and practice-informed research

 - Apply knowledge of human behavior and the social environment